shivangjhalani/airport-sim/functions.md

 ## Arrival
 ### Customer
+- queue `layOverPassengers` (from their ticket info)
+  > Checks for layover, if yes, keep them in the plane.
+Let rest leave.
 - queue `deboardPlane` ()
   > passenger deboard plane based on the seat number
 - int `luggageArea` (void)